-Smith Machine Military Press is a compound movement that effectively builds size for the entire shoulder complex.
+Smith Machine Military Press exercise is a compound movement that effectively builds size for the entire shoulder complex.

 The primary muscle involved is the front or anterior head of the shoulder and the upper chest, but the lateral head also gets worked in this exercise.

-Smith Machine Military Press is a safer alternative to the traditional Standing Shoulder Press because you do not have to stabilise the weight as much.
+Smith Machine Military Presses are a safer alternative to the traditional Standing Shoulder Press because you do not have to stabilise the weight as much.

 Smith Machine Military Press How To

 - Take a wider than shoulder width overhand grip on the bar of a Smith machine.